Darwish-md/State-Exam-2023/Topic 2 (a)/Topic 2 (a).md

 ## <a name="_1cl5upktvtgp"></a>**Linear System:**
 Linear control systems as those types of control systems which follow the principle of homogeneity and additivity.
 ### <a name="_kwab4d2z3lg2"></a>**Examples of Linear Control System:**
-Consider a purely resistive network with a constant DC source.
-This circuit follows the principle of homogeneity and additivity.
-All the undesired effects are neglected and assuming the ideal behavior of each element in the network, we say that we will get linear voltage and current characteristics.
-This is an example of a linear control system.
+Consider a water tank with a valve controlling the water flow.
+The valve can be adjusted to control the water level in the tank.
+If we assume that the valve behaves ideally without any nonlinearities, and the tank and piping have constant characteristics, then we can say that the system exhibits linearity.

+In this system:
+- Homogeneity: If we open the valve twice as much, the water flow rate will also double.
+The relationship between the valve opening and the water flow is linear.
+- Additivity: If we have two valves controlling two separate water sources, the total water flow rate is the sum of the flow rates controlled by each valve.
+The system response is the combined effect of the individual valve actions.

 ## <a name="_9g2aiqjmg89j"></a>**Description of Linear Systems in Time- and Frequency Domains:**
 Linear systems can be described and analyzed in both the time domain and the frequency domain.
 Here's a description of linear systems in each domain:
 ### <a name="_7zw99y1ev2"></a>**Time Domain:**